For Tuyet, Katrina, KaSandra, and Luc

 “No, I read that part in the Star while I was waiting in line at the market,” confessed Judy.

 “I see.
-You know you should shop in Chinatown.
-The tabloids are in Chinese so you won’t poison your mind.
-Shame on you Dr. Looney,” I said, lightheartedly scolding her for giving credit to the yellow journalists at that rag the Hollywood Star.
+You know you should try shopping in Chinatown.
+The tabloids there are written in Chinese so you won’t be able to poison your mind.
+Shame on you for quoting that rag Dr. Looney,” I said, lightheartedly scolding her for giving credit to the yellow journalists from the Hollywood Star.

 Judy rolled her own eyes and glanced at the menu.
 She already knew it by heart but she liked making me wait while she made her choice.
 After a moment of silence she tapped her index finger on page two and grinned at me wickedly.